 The harlequin rabbit’s personality traits as pets are adorable.

 They are relatively an excellent natured breed, with average weight, intelligent, docile and playful.
 They are considered ideal pets for kids because of their calm temperament.
-T

-he breeds are known to be brilliant, more than Guinea pigs and hamsters, and can be trained to learn their name.
+These breeds are known to be brilliant, more than Guinea pigs and hamsters, and can be trained to learn their name.
 Although they are considered safe for children, an adult should supervise the care and handling of the pet.
 They are very playful and need things to climb on, crawl through, dig and chew.

 The pets live to entertain, and love human interaction, making human beings great companions.
 So, you will forge an effortless bond in no time with them.
 They are very energetic and roam free whenever it’s safe to do so.
 The pets enjoy being petted and stroked and above all, they always want to be the centre of attention.